exercism/docs/building/github/README.md

 - [How To Create a Pull Request on GitHub - Tutorial][pr-tutorial]
 - [How To Make a Simple GitHub PR - Video by anthonywritescode][anthonywritescode]

-You can read more about how to make sure your contribution is welcome in the documentation for [How to make a great Pull Request][great-pr].
+You can read more about how to make sure your contribution is welcome in the d[How to make a great Pull Request][great-pr] guide.

 We also have several Exercism-specific Pull Request guides: